 A point when I started having sustained conversations with people was when we moved into our shops.
 In my shop, I started painting a mural.
 The mural which I made in my shop, attempted to work through some of the experiences which I had had during the research process.
 I wanted to paint a mural about the dynamic relationships of human and non-human bodies forming into specific environments.
 I was interested in using abstraction in painting to shift between areas which are recognisable and areas which are not.
-As a base of the image, there is a shop structure, and its relationship to other shops.
-There area also lines and forms which come together to resemble clothes.
+As a base of the image, there is a shop structure and its relationship to other shops.
+There are also lines and forms which come together to resemble clothes.
 I choose not to show each bodily interaction in the area, an impossible thing to represent, but rather limit my vision to that of a fragmented vision.
 I adopted the type of looking of someone walking through an environment, limited in perception, seeing brief moments of interaction.

 The painting process was one of constant addition, subtraction and transformation.
 In many ways, this continued the experience of attempting to make sense of the area through conversations with people who move through the area.
-What would be interesting for a social project is if these images could start to be generated in collaboration with people from the area.
-Images are powerful means to deliver ideas and stories.
-For instance, a series of murals/images in the area can produce a very powerful message in the area, and may be an interesting community imaging project.
+What would be interesting for a social project is if these images could start to be generated in collaboration with people from the area?
+Images are a powerful means to deliver ideas and stories.
+For instance, a series of murals/images in the area can produce a very powerful message in the area and may be an interesting community imaging project.